gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

 ### End()

 Allows to end a process according to a specified mode of operation.

-This is an extension method provided by `Gapotchenko.FX.Diagnostics.Process` module for `System.Diagnostics.Process` class.

 The `End()` method is interesting and a bit intricate.
 The stock `Process` class already provides a similar `Kill()` method